HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/deathray.md

 <DevWeapon />

 The **Death Ray** is a dev-only weapon initially added in the v0.4.0 update, and majorly reworked in the v0.8.0 update.
-Capable of eliminating almost any object instantly, it also possesses the ability to sail right through cover and players without losing any damage nor velocity, making it extremely dangerous.
+Capable of eliminating almost any object instantly, it also possesses the ability to sail right through cover and players without losing any damage or velocity, making it extremely dangerous.

 # Strategies